Planetree is people-centered care

 Since then, Planetree has been an internationally recognized leader in pioneering patient-centered care.
 Planetree has received national recognition, with feature articles in Prevention magazine, Healthcare Forum Journal, Hospital & Health Networks, Nursing Times, The New York Times, The Quality Letter for Healthcare Leaders, Health Facilities Management, Trustee Magazine, The Journal of the American Medical Association, and Newsweek Japan.

-In more than 100 health care settings throughout the U.S., Canada, and Europe, Planetree is demonstrating that patient-centered care is not only empowering as a philosophy but viable, vital and cost-effective as a practice.
+In more than 275 healthcare settings around the world, Planetree is demonstrating that patient-centered care is not only empowering as a philosophy but viable, vital and cost-effective as a practice.
 Planetree-affiliate-sites are currently operating in a variety of health care settings, with individual adaptations incorporated by each site to meet its unique needs.
 These affiliates range from small rural hospitals (as few as 25 beds) to large urban medical centers (as many as 2,163 beds), and include acute and critical care, emergency departments, long-term care, outpatient services, ambulatory care and community health centers.

-Columbia Memorial Hospital became a Planetree-affiliated hospital on Dec.
-26, 2000, and has been incorporating the Planetree philosophy throughout the hospital.
+Columbia Memorial Hospital became a Planetree-affiliated hospital in December 2000, and a Planetree-designated hospital in July 2013.
+Since 2000, we have been incorporating the Planetree philosophy throughout the hospital.
 Although much has been accomplished, we are continuing to expand our offerings as a Planetree hospital and are excited about the many changes planned for the future.
-From the redesign of interior spaces to the new Healing Garden; from open medical records to open visiting hours; and care partners to pet therapy, much has been accomplished in improving not only our patient experience but the staff experience as well.
+From the redesign of interior spaces to the Healing Garden; from open medical records to open visiting hours; and care partners to pet therapy, much has been accomplished in improving not only our patient experience but the staff experience as well.
 For more information about Planetree, visit their website at www.planetree.org.